avan2s/my-example-lib/README.md

 ```
 13. In the created `.changeset/config.json` set `"access": "public"` for publishing these changesets
 14. In your github repo settings choose `Settings` -> Actions -> General -> workflow permissions and set it to `Read and write permissions` and check the box `Allow GitHub Actions to create and approve pull requests`
+15. add `.npmignore` in order just to deploy a dist folder.

 Here are additional helpful docs for this project: